-An Interview with John Shepard of United Montessori Association
+An Interview with John Shepard

-A few months ago, I came across the blog of the United Montessori Association.
+Awhile ago, I came across the blog of the United Montessori Association.
 I was delighted to discover that they provide high-quality training in primary (3-6) that is completely available online.
 I firmly believe that online training is only going to grow in popularity as Montessori ideas continue to spread, so I decided to talk to John Shepard, UMA's Chief Administrator, to find out more.

 Lori: Tell me about United Montessori Association.
 How did it start, and how does the program work?